3. INSTRUCTIONS AND GUIDELINES FOR REFEREES

-3.3.7.The Referee shall confirm the locations of Match Control, Shuttle Control, Field Of Play Coordinator, IT Coordinator, and of the Referee desk and medical personnel.
+3.3.7.The Referee shall confirm the locations of Match Control, Shuttle Control, Field Of Play Coordinator, Information Technology (IT) Coordinator, and of the Referee desk and medical personnel.

 3.3.8.If an Instant Review System (IRS) will be in operation, the Referee shall review the location of the IRS booth.
 Ensure and test that a suitable back-up system has been established in case communication between the IRS booth and the Field Of Play is interrupted.

 3.3.9.The Referee shall confirm with Shuttle Control the procedure for delivery and removal of shuttles before and after each match (i.e. whether this will be done by Shuttle Control or by the Service Judge).

 3.3.10.The Referee shall review and approve the practice schedule, and in particular: